panther-labs/panther/docs/gitbook/historical-search/example-queries.md

 ## Did this IP address have any activity in my network (and in what logs)?

 This is often one of the first questions asked in an investigation.
-Given there is some known bad indicator such as an IP address, then if there is related activity in your network/systems, a detailed investigation will be needed to proceed.
+Given there is some known bad indicator such as an IP address, then if there is related activity in your network/systems, a detailed investigation will be needed.
 Panther makes asking such questions easy using the 'all_logs' Athena view which will search all data for the indicator of interest.
 Since most often the answers to these question are negative, making this a fast and efficient operation reduces investigation time.
 In this example the Panther field `p_any_ip_addresses` is used.
 Panther extracts